 By putting in place an environment that makes it easier for women to continue working, we aim to produce a steady stream of truly capable female managers, with the goal of more than quadrupling the number of women in management positions, from 120 in fiscal 2014 to 480 by 2020.

 [Initiatives]

-Increasing opportunities to gain greater experience
+- a.
+Increasing opportunities to gain greater experience - · Starting April, 2016

 Through regular HR rotations, transfers between departments and relocations within blocks, work toward systematic diversification of experience.